EndPointCorp/end-point-blog/2025/02/client-mining.md

+---
+author: "Greg Hanson"
+date: 2025-02-27
+title: "Client Mining: Growing Your Business Through Acquisition and Relationships"
+description: A discussion of various methods to aquire clients and maintain relationships.
+tags:
+- client acquisition
+- client relationships
+- mining consulting work
+- client management
+- representing clients
+- understanding clients
+- managing clients
+---
-# Client Mining: Growing Your Business Through Acquisition and Relationships
+# Client Mining: Growing Your Consulting Business Through Client Acquisition and Relationships

 ## Introduction

 ### What is Client Mining?
-Client mining refers to acquiring new work from existing clients while also seeking new clients.
+Client mining refers to acquiring new work from existing clients, but also refers to seeking and landing new clients.
 It involves three key components:

 - **Client Acquisition** – Bringing in new clients.
 - **Relationship Maintenance** – Keeping clients engaged and satisfied.
 - **Mining New Work** – Expanding business opportunities with existing clients.

 ### Why It Matters
-Without clients, there is no business.
+In simplest terms, without clients, there is no business.
 Strong client relationships foster long-term success and financial stability.
+Even with strong relationships, attrition will occur and new clients are needed.

 ---